weleoka/discdex/README.md

 ### Known Issues/Missing Features:
 Functionality:

-* Missing feature to extract metadata from multimedia files.
+* Extract metadata from multimedia files.
 Needs to import module like Hachoir which can read metadata of various files.
 Interesting data could be:
 	- Duration
 	- Encoding/codec
 	- Bitrate
+* Export indexing as .CSV (Comma Separated Values) file for easy porting to databases.

 Specs and options:

 * A choice of the file metadata to include in the indexing system.
 * When using wildcard "*" to index all file endings the filecount for each respective ending come across is not reported to user.
 One solution is a key-value pair ticker counter in the "walk_device" function.

 Security: none

 Code, style and performance: none